aws/aws-ofi-nccl/doc/multi-recv.md

   ncclNet v9 and later, where `irecv` uses `size_t` sizes.
 Earlier versions and the Neuron/sendrecv protocol report `maxRecvs = 1`.

+- **Interleaved eager sends across groups**: When NCCL interleaves `send()` calls across what will become different grouped receives, the receiver's eager drain processes entries in strict offset order and cannot skip past an unresolved entry.
+If the receiver serializes recv posting (waiting for recv N to complete before posting recv N+1), this can deadlock.
+This is not an issue in practice because NCCL's proxy thread posts recvs independently without waiting for prior completions.

 - **Eager size overhead**: The 8-byte header reduces the effective eager payload by 8 bytes.
 The eager decision accounts for this:
   `size + NCCL_OFI_EAGER_HEADER_SIZE ≤ eager_send_size`.